kenken531/AirCanvas/README.md

  - Tuning the pinch threshold

 Credits
-Hand tracking: MediaPipe Hands.[web:124][web:123]
+Hand tracking: MediaPipe Hands.

-Video capture and rendering: OpenCV.[web:118]
+Video capture and rendering: OpenCV.

-Array operations and canvas storage: NumPy.[web:130]
+Array operations and canvas storage: NumPy.

 Built as part of the BUILDCORED ORCAS — Day 02: AirCanvas challenge.